How much does it cost to explore Latvia?

 Albert Street is a street in central Riga known for its Art Nouveau buildings.
 It was built in 1901 and named after Bishop Albert, who founded Riga in 1201

-There are more than 30 museums in Riga alone, so if you have more time, there is plenty to keep you occupied.
-By chance, as we had a bit of time to spare between activities, we stumbled upon the Latvian National Museum of Art.
-We’d never come across a Latvian painter before, but we are familiar with the different styles that are associated with internationally renowned artists like Rembrandt, Caravaggio, Picasso, Kandinski, etc. It was interesting to see Latvian artists’ works from the same periods as their more well-known counterparts.
+There are more than 30 museums in Riga alone, so plenty will keep you occupied if you have more time.
+By chance, as we had time to spare between activities, we stumbled upon the Latvian National Museum of Art.
+We’d never encountered a Latvian painter before, but we are familiar with the styles associated with internationally renowned artists like Rembrandt, Caravaggio, Picasso, Kandinski, etc. It was interesting to see Latvian artists’ works from the same periods as their more well-known counterparts.

 Recently renovated, the building itself is a beautiful work of art in its own right.
-There was also a temporary exhibition titled Chair as an Artwork, featuring 50 chairs using a variety of materials.
-Absolutely fascinating.
+A temporary exhibition titled Chair as an Artwork also features 50 chairs using various materials.
+Fascinating.
 The cost for both the permanent and temporary exhibitions was EUR6 per person.

 Paul in Gauja National Park